Drink More Water: Why Staying Hydrated Is the Simplest Health Hack You’re Probably Overlooking

 7. Healthy Kidneys and Detoxification

 Your kidneys filter about 50 gallons of blood every single day, removing waste through urine.
-Adequate water intake reduces the risk of kidney stones and supports this cleansing process.
+Adequate water intake may help reduce the risk of some types of kidney stones in susceptible people.

 8. Stronger Immune System